Official Manual

 Ace of SpadesA or 1REPRIEVEAt the start of your turn you may play the Ace to skip the Haunting phase (you do not Burn this turn); you then Draw and perform the Ritual as normal.

 5 of Spades5SALTReaction: Cancel any player’s Action (except the Ace); your Salt and their card go to The Dark (see Salt section below).
-You can also play the 5 as a number card to Haunt (strength 5) instead of holding it for Salt.

 8 of Spades8RECALLTake a ghost from any Shadow and add it to your hand.